husamasaad/chessboard/README.md

-# Connect Four Game
+# Chess Board

-This is my 45 Project in the 50 project Challange to practice vanilla JavaScript, a Responsive Connect 4 Game for playing with 2nd player and soon will add Ai player
+This is my last Project in the 50 project Challange to practice vanilla JavaScript, a Responsive Chess Board for playing with 2nd player and soon will add Ai player

 ## Overview